California Golden Bears football: 20th century

-The 1980s saw a return to mediocrity, with Cal posting only one winning season in the entire decade - 1982.
+In the 1980s, the program returned to mediocrity, with Cal posting only one winning season in the entire decade, in 1982.
 The team was coached by Cal's former quarterback Joe Kapp and is most known for what happened in the annual Big Game against Stanford, which became known as The Play.
 Led by quarterback John Elway, Stanford made a field goal with only four seconds left in the game, resulting in the Cardinal taking a one-point lead.
 In the ensuing kickoff return, Cal used five laterals to score a touchdown and turn certain defeat into a 25–20 victory.
 The Play is considered to be one of the most memorable moments in college football history.
 Following that game, Cal did not have a winning season until 1990.
 That year's the team was led by head coach Bruce Snyder.
-It team finished 4th in the Pac-10, with even greater improvement coming in the following year.
-Bears finished the 1991 season in 2nd place in the conference, and were invited to play against the Clemson Tigers in the Florida Citrus Bowl.
+The team finished 4th in the Pac-10, with even greater improvement coming in the following year.
+The Bears finished the 1991 season in 2nd place in the conference, and were invited to play against the Clemson Tigers in the Florida Citrus Bowl.
 While the Tigers finished first in the Atlantic Coast Conference, they were thoroughly defeated by the Bears 37–13.
 Because of salary negotiation problems with Cal's new athletic director, Snyder left Cal for the Arizona State Sun Devils right after the Citrus Bowl.
-In 1993 and under Cal's next coach Keith Gilbertson, Cal was able to go 9-4 overall and 4–4 in the Pac-10, finishing in 5th place.
+In 1993 and under Cal's next coach Keith Gilbertson, Cal went 9–4 overall and 4–4 in the Pac-10, finishing in 5th place.
 The team did not have a better season during the next 10 years; in 2001 under coach Tom Holmoe, the Bears won only one game.